Induction treatment for childhood acute lymphoblastic leukaemia (ALL)

 • the results of the MRD test

-• if there are any gene changes (mutations) in the leukaemia cells
+• if there are any gene changes (mutations) to the leukaemia cells

 • your child’s age